dev-xo/remix-auth-totp/docs/customization.md

 ### Remix v2 Compiler

-To use on the Cloudflare runtime, you'll need to add the following to your `remix.config.js` file to specify the polyfills for a couple of node builtin modules.
-See the remix docs on [supportNodeBuiltinsPolyfill](https://remix.run/docs/en/main/file-conventions/remix-config#servernodebuiltinspolyfill).
+To use it on the Cloudflare runtime, you'll need to add the following to your `remix.config.js` file to specify the polyfills for a couple of Node built-in modules.
+See the Remix Docs on [supportNodeBuiltinsPolyfill](https://remix.run/docs/en/main/file-conventions/remix-config#servernodebuiltinspolyfill).

 ### `remix.config.js`